Hospitals Where the Midwives of New Jersey Attend Births

 Both hospitals and their staff are very supportive and accommodate a wide variety of birthing plans and procedures including natural childbirth, vaginal birth after cesarean (VBAC) and those of the midwifery model of care.
 Hoboken University Medical Center is also now offering nitrous oxide as an option to assist laboring women cope with anxiety and pain.

 If you are interested in having a waterbirth, Morristown Medical Center offers 3 patient rooms with birthing tubs as well as one portable tub for our low-risk client’s use.
-Hoboken University Medical Center has several portable tubs for our use and is in the process of designing 2-3 birth suites with birthing tubs designed to support women through physiologic birth.
+Hoboken University Medical Center has several birth suites with birthing tubs designed to support women through physiologic birth.
 As of yet, we have had no difficulty in securing tubs for our clients.